superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 5.1.
 Embed query

-We must embed the query precisely as we ingested the posts into the vector DB.
-Because the streaming pipeline is written in Python (due to Bytewax) and every preprocessing operation is modular, we can quickly replicate all steps necessary to embed the query.
+We must embed the query in precisely the same way we ingested our posts into the vector DB.
+Because the streaming pipeline is written in Python (thanks to Bytewax), and every preprocessing operation is modular, we can quickly replicate all the steps necessary to embed the query.

 ```python
 class QdrantVectorDBRetriever: